Lucsantosg/CloudLogAnalysis/log_analysis_ov.md

 {: #plans}

 The {{site.data.keyword.loganalysisshort}} service provides multiple plans.
 Each plan has different log collection and log search capabilities.

+**NOTE:** The features that are included in a service plan are enabled only in the space where you provision the {{site.data.keyword.loganalysisshort}} service with that plan.

 You can change a plan through the {{site.data.keyword.Bluemix_notm}} UI or through the command line.
 You can upgrade or reduce your plan at any time.
 For more information about service plan upgrades, see [Changing the plan](/docs/services/CloudLogAnalysis/plan/change_plan.html#change_plan).